singularityhub/sregistry/docs/pages/plugins/google_build/README.md

 If you are reading here from the installation docs, you likely haven't brought up your registry and should [return there](https://singularityhub.github.io/sregistry/install-settings) where you left off.

+## Building Containers

+There are two ways to trigger builds:

+ 1. Automated trigger from GitHub webhooks
+ 2. Manual push of a recipe

+The recommended approach is to enable GitHub authentication and then have pushes to your repository trigger builds.
+For the second approach, while you can upload a recipe directly, it is not recommended as it doesn't have the recipe kept under any version control.

+### Trigger from Github

 ### Push a Recipe